Time your trip to Australia with these incredible seasonal wildlife events.

 Tip: If you’re planning a trip, check here for possible spawning dates, and time your visit accordingly.
 Remember, it’s a natural event, so dates are predictions only.

 When: November – January (nesting), January – March (hatching)

 Where: Southern Great Barrier Reef

 If you love turtles, Queensland is the perfect location to see their incredible cycle of life for yourself.
 Although turtles can be found in a few key hotspots around Australia, they tend to be particularly prolific in the Southern Great Barrier Reef region, which spans from the coastal town of Bundaberg to Yeppoon.
-If you’re visiting from November to January, you’ll be treated to the sight of massive female green and loggerhead turtles hauling themselves onto the beaches of mainland Mon Repos and the tiny islands of Lady Elliot, Heron and Lady Musgrave to lay their eggs.
+If you’re visiting in summer (November to January), you’ll be treated to the sight of massive female green and loggerhead turtles hauling themselves onto the beaches of mainland Mon Repos and the tiny islands of Lady Elliot, Heron and Lady Musgrave to lay their eggs.
 From January onwards, witness the race to the water as the tiny hatchlings start to push their way out of their sandy nests and scurry down to the ocean – it’s quite an incredible sight.

 Tip: Hatching generally happens in the cool of the evenings or very early mornings, so it’s best to stay overnight to increase your turtle-spotting chances.